 The digital transformation is here.
 Manufacturing leaders are driving value through data-driven business decisions and enabling the digital ecosystem by automating processes from design to delivery.
 Many of those manufacturing leaders are women who are early influencers, adopters, and consumers.
-This session will benefit those on the shop floor to the enterprise so they can learn tips and tricks on understanding the value of data and how it can drive competitive advantage and enable them to make better decisions.
+This session was designed to benefit those on the shop floor to the enterprise so they can learn tips and tricks on understanding the value of data and how it can drive competitive advantage and enable them to make better decisions.

-The event is made possible by our sponsors: Women in Big Data, VIMANA, Centrally Human, AMT/IMTS, GE Digital, Modern Machine Shop, Acutec Precision Machining, Sandvik Coromant, Whirlpool Corporation, University of North Carolina, & Kinefac Corporation.
+The event was made possible by our sponsors: Women in Big Data, VIMANA, Centrally Human, AMT/IMTS, GE Digital, Modern Machine Shop, Acutec Precision Machining, Sandvik Coromant, Whirlpool Corporation, University of North Carolina, & Kinefac Corporation.
 A thank you to: VIMANA, GE Renewable Energy Digital, and Centrally Human for planning and executing the event.

 VP of Product Marketing for Digital, GE